pelithne/appservice-to-containerapp/exercise1.md

 - (Optional) jq for nicer JSON parsing

 ## Environment Variables
 These variables keep the rest of the commands pleasantly short.
-Adjust names if you’re running multiple parallel workshops.
-Pick a stable `ACR_NAME` if you want to reuse the registry later (or keep `$RANDOM` for ephemeral fun).
+Pick a stable, but unique, `ACR_NAME` if you want to reuse the registry later (or keep `$RANDOM` for ephemeral fun).

 ```bash
 RESOURCE_GROUP="aca-workshop-rg"